 #6.
 Should be simple and small

-The neat functionality of this app and the ease of integration with various apps are reasons you should be writing User Stories in Jira.
+The neat functionality of this app and the ease of integration with various apps are reasons you should be writing User Stories in Jira Software.
 Follow these steps to create your first User Story

-If you already have a Jira account, log in and move to step 2.
-However, if you don’t have a Jira account, you can create a Jira account for free.
+If you already have a Jira Software account, log in and move to step 2.
+However, if you don’t have one, you can create a Jira Software account for free.
 Fill out the details and follow the tutorials to set up your first project.
 Once your account is ready, you can now go to step 2.

 #2.
 Create an Issue

 Issues are used to track individual pieces of work that must be completed.
 Click on the ‘Create’ icon on the top navigation bar of your Jira Software dashboard.

 Describe your issue in the description section.
 For this example, our description is “As a user, I would like to share important deals so that my friends/ family can benefit.”